Cost Segregation Services

 Tax Reform = Increased Benefits

-Recent tax reform greatly increased the benefit of cost segregation.
+Recent tax reform greatly increased the benefit of cost segregation services.
 Under the new law, additional depreciation is available for property components that are assigned a depreciation life of 20 years or less.
 This “bonus depreciation” is now available on both new construction and acquired properties at a rate of 100% (up from a rate of 50% under prior law).
 This change makes cost segregation even more impactful.

-These same benefits can apply to remodels, expansions, build-outs, residential rental property, etc. Changes to 179 expensing rules also favor taxpayers under the new law — roofs, HVAC systems, fire alarm systems and security systems may be eligible for 100% expensing in the first year!
+These same benefits can apply to remodels, expansions, build-outs, residential rental property, etc. Changes to Section 179 expensing rules also favor taxpayers under the new law — roofs, HVAC systems, fire alarm systems and security systems may be eligible for 100% expensing in the first year!

 The bottom line is, our clients who invest in a cost segregation study achieve an average ROI of 54 to 1, and tax reform will only make these benefits greater.